Armenian illuminated manuscripts: Nakhichivan

 The influence of the art of Vaspurakan goes beyond the bordering territories.
-Which is noticed in the presence of a strong link between the Vaspurakan school and the school of the previously Armenian populated Nakhichevan.
+This is noticed in the presence of a strong link between the Vaspurakan school and the school of the previously Armenian-populated Nakhichevan.
 Two illuminated manuscripts are often cited to describe the characteristics of the art of this region: the first is a Gospel (Matenadara, Ms. 3722) copied in 1304 by the artist Simeon and another Gospel (Matenadaran, Ms. 2930) transcribed in 1315 by a miniaturist (and scribe) named Margaret.

 In the first manuscript of 1304, the subjects placed in the margins are treated with extreme simplicity that they are almost reduced to the status of symbols.
 “The Baptism of Christ is symbolized by a cup containing myrrh.
 The artist chose to represent exulting shepherds and frolicking lambs for his nativity while for the Last Supper he painted a chalice and two fish; a scene with multiple figures par excellence, and the entry into Jerusalem is represented with only three figures, including Christ mounted on a mule.
 This pictorial style undoubtedly goes back to ancient traditions, present in particular in the famous Echmiadzin Gospel of 989.
 This manuscript is abundantly illustrated with figures of animals, ornamental motifs and symbols of pagan origin”.
 Lydia Durnovo describes the art of the miniaturist as such: "He introduced various ornamentation of the margins motifs of a wide variety, among which there are an abundance of animals, birds, mermaids and human faces thus completing the thematic range and developing the form of the marginal symbols. (...)
 His work is not precise, but full of vigor and passion, energy and skill.
 The dynamism of the artist's brush seems to be embodied in the dynamism of the subjects”.

 The 1315 manuscript contains an extended series of Gospel cycle miniatures, which is more characteristic of the Vaspurakan school than of the Nakhichevan school.
 The first miniature deals with the theme of Abraham's Sacrifice, borrowed from the Old Testament.
 The Descent of the Holy Spirit on the apostles is the last scene represented.
 According to the works of Akopian and Korkhmazian: “The iconography has a number of archaic features, especially in the miniatures representing the Nativity, the Resurrection and the Entombment.
 The artist used for his compositions the most bare variants, which take on a monumental character for his art.
 The colors are applied in thick and generous layers.
 The dominant tones are red, velvety green and sienna”.